nbpayne/deskandstudio-beta/desk.md

 ##### Ready to be a Deskie?

 Book today.
 Be a ‘Deskie’ tomorrow.
-It’s that simple! <link to page 7>
+It’s that simple!